ibericode/mailchimp-for-wordpress/readme.txt

 - Ensure type-safety on some global variables.
 - Stop showing trashed forms immediately.
-- Pre-check MailChimp list when creating a new form if there is only 1 list.
+- Pre-check Mailchimp list when creating a new form if there is only 1 list.
 - Send `null` for unknown values in usage tracking data (only when opted-in).

 **Additions**

-- Add methods for accessing MailChimp's e-commerce promo code endpoints to API class.
+- Add methods for accessing Mailchimp's e-commerce promo code endpoints to API class.

 #### 4.2.3 - June 11, 2018